yaoting0116/my_index_full/README.md

 # my_index_full

-This is a scaffolded personal website template using React + Redux Toolkit + Vite.
+This is a scaffolded personal website template using **React + Redux Toolkit + Vite**, designed to showcase projects, skills, and academic work.
+It integrates **EmailJS** for the contact form and can link to external Streamlit apps for project demos.

 ## How to use